-It will be convenient to denote the function φ computed by the RAM program coded by x as φ_x .
+It will be convenient to denote the function φ computed by the RAM program P coded by x as φ_x .
+We also denote the program P coded by x as P_x .
 We can also exhibit a partial computable function which enumerates all the unary partial computable functions.
 It is a universal function.